devsgh-cloudsec/devsgh-cloudsec.github.io/_posts/2024-04-05-from-network-disaster-to-enterprise-architecture.md

 ### **The Trust Hierarchy**

-I established clear privilege levels:
+I defined explicit privilege levels for each network segment to control access and ensure security.

 **Trust Level 1 - Core Management (10.0.0.0/24)**
-- Full access to all networks
+- Full access to all network segments
-- Can manage all devices
+- Administration and configuration of all devices
-- Complete administrative control
+- Centralized control over the entire network infrastructure

 **Trust Level 2 - Storage & Management VLANs**
-- Protected resources (10.20.0.0/24, 10.99.0.0/24)
+- Secure resources, including data storage and network management (10.20.0.0/24, 10.99.0.0/24)
-- Controlled access from authorized networks
+- Access restricted to authorised networks only
-- Limited internet access or blocked
+- Internet access is either controlled or fully blocked

 **Trust Level 3 - WiFi/Family (10.10.0.0/24)**
-- Internet access + specific services
+- Internet access with specific, limited services
-- Can access media and NAS (limited)
+- Restricted access to media and NAS for family devices
-- Cannot manage network equipment
+- No management access to network infrastructure

 **Trust Level 4 - IoT & Cameras (10.30.0.0/24, 10.40.0.0/24)**
-- Heavily restricted
+- Strictly isolated to minimize risk
-- IoT: Internet only, isolated from other networks
+- **IoT devices:** Internet access only, no access to internal networks
-- Cameras: No internet, internal recording only
+- **Cameras:** No internet access, limited to internal network for recording

 **Trust Level 5 - Guest Isolation (10.1.0.0/24)**
-- Internet access ONLY
+- Internet access ONLY with no access to internal networks
-- Completely blocked from all internal networks
+- Full isolation from all internal network resources
-- Zero trust zone
+- **Zero trust zone** ensuring maximum security for external devices

 ### **Example Communication Flow:
 ## 🛡️ **VLAN Implementation**